-Sr. Impacts Mitigation Measures Responsik oility No gaeeeeee Implementation Monitoring 15 Flora The project will involve destruction of vegetation cover on construction areas particularly along existing alignment.
-It is initially examined that approximately 189 mature, sub-mature, and pole Minor incidents and near misses should be reported, and preventive measures should be formulated accordingly by the C&W Department Management.
-As tree plantation on both sides of road is already exits along existing alignment till, therefore, efforts should be done to avoid at least trees on either side during the process of widening.
-NOC from KP, Forest department is mandatory Contractor on consultation with Forest and Wildlife Departments MEC, ESSU, PMU crop and saplings of different tree/plants species will be disturbed during the construction phase of the subproject.
+Sr. Importo Responsil bility No Impacts Mitigation Measures Implementation Monitoring 15 Flora Minor incidents and near misses should be reported, and preventive measures should be formulated accordingly by the C&W Department Management.
+As tree plantation on both sides of road is already Contractor on MEC, ESSU, The project will involve destruction of vegetation cover on construction areas particularly along existing alignment.
+It is initially examined that approximately 261 mature, sub-mature, and pole crop and saplings of different tree/plants species will be disturbed during the construction phase of the subproject.
 The provided number of trees is approximate and tentative which needs proper detailed field surveys by KP Forest Department.
 The number of possibly impacted trees is provided by GIS and tree identification was carried in field.
-Moreover, trees of small and medium sizes will be removed due to the layout of the subproject for which compensation will be made to concerned parties (Local community, forest and other relevant departments).
+Moreover, trees of small and medium sizes will be removed due to the layout of the project for which compensation will be made to concerned parties (Local community, forest and other relevant departments).
 The subproject interventions will be undertaken in moist and dry temperate Kail forests zones.
-The proposed subproject may pass through Mankial protected Forests and Mankial community Game reserve along the road.
-The proposed subproject is already exits so, no major fragmentation is expected which can disintegrate the habitat areas into smaller and more isolated units. prior to start any interventions in reserve or any designated fortes, as per law of land/forest act 2002.
+The proposed sub project may pass through Mankial protected Forests and Mankial community Game reserve along the road.
+The proposed subproject is already exits so, no major fragmentation is expected which can disintegrate the habitat areas into smaller and more isolated units. exits along existing alignment till, therefore, efforts should be done to avoid at least trees on either side during the process of widening.
+NOC from KP, Forest department is mandatory prior to start any interventions in reserve or any designated fortes, as per law of land/forest act 2002.
 Compensation of damaged trees, soil and other assists should be paid to forest department.
-As a principal, ten trees are planted in place of felling of one tree in consideration of mortality but here 9,660 are recommended for plantation along the road to compensate the losses in mountainous biodiversity in lieu of 189 trees.
+As a principal, ten trees are planted in place of felling of one tree in consideration of mortality but here 13,340 are recommended for plantation along the road to compensate the losses in mountainous biodiversity in lieu of 261 trees.
 The client shall implement the program with the help of Forest Department and with the consultation of concerned consultant ecologist.
 The Forest Department shall involve the communities (if required) for carrying out plantation.
 Existing access tracks to the proposed alignment of the Mankial road should be utilized and new paths should be constructed only in case, no existing path is available.
+While making paths for carriage of equipment and material to the site new consultation with Forest and Wildlife Departments PMU